- 3 cups whole milk

 - Bring to a gentle boil; cook and stir 2 minutes.
 Remove from heat.
 Stir in butter and vanilla.
 Cool 15 minutes, stirring occasionally.

-- Line bottom of a 3-qt. trifle or other glass bowl with half the vanilla wafers; cover with half the banana slices followed by half the pudding.
+- Line bottom of a 3-qt. trifle or other glass bowl with half of the vanilla wafers; cover with half the banana slices followed by half the pudding.
 Repeat layers.
 Press plastic wrap onto surface of pudding; refrigerate until cold.
 Just before serving, remove plastic and top with whipped topping.
+If desired, serve with caramel syrup.
 Yield: 12 servings.

 "This pudding was good, but the texture is very thick.
 A whole box of vanilla wafers is way too much for the amount of pudding.
 One layer in the bottom, one layer halfway, and then a few around the edges on top would be the perfect ratio.
 I garnished it with real whipped cream sweetened with 1.5 Tbsp of sugar as the pudding is plenty sweet without the additional sweetness and artificial taste of frozen whipped topping."